dlwfuture/FlashCards/README.md

 ## Todo
 * Cover testing in components

-#This application should work on Android, it can work on iOS, but it wasn't tested.
+#This application should only be tested on Android, it will not work on iOS.